yannick-c/yannick-couzinie.github.io/_teaching/2016-rechenmethoden-wise.md

 location: "Munich, Germany"
 ---

-Tutoring for the undergraduate course _Rechnungsmethoden_ in which a nearly exhaustive set of mathematical tools needed for undergraduate theoretical physics is taught in the span of a semester.
+Tutoring for the undergraduate course _Mathematical tools for physicists_ (_Rechnungsmethoden_) in which a nearly exhaustive set of mathematical tools needed for undergraduate theoretical physics is taught in the span of a semester.

 Contents
 ======